sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_8_errors.md

 #### Internal Server Error – 500

-The webservice should return this error code when none of the other error codes better describes the reason for the failure of the service to provide a meaningful response.
+The web service should return this error code when none of the other error codes better describes the reason for the failure of the service to provide a meaningful response.

 #### Not implemented – 501

-If the webservice has not yet implemented one of the methods defined in the API, then the webservice should return this error.

 All SDMX web services should implement all the standard interfaces, even if their only function is to return this error message.
 This eases interoperability between SDMX compliant web services and it also eases the development of generic SDMX web services clients.
+If the web service has not yet implemented one of the methods defined in the API, then it should return this error.

 #### Service unavailable - 503

-If a web service is temporarily unavailable because of maintenance or for some other similar reasons, then the webservice should return this error code.
+If a web service is temporarily unavailable because of maintenance or for some other similar reasons, then it should return this error code.

 #### Response size exceeds service limit - 510